 Provision 3.3 of the Code provides that "The Board has a lead independent director to provide leadership in situations where the Chairman is conflicted, and especially when the Chairman is not independent.
 The lead independent director is available to shareholders where they have concerns and for which contact through the normal channels of communication with the Chairman or Management are inappropriate or inadequate".
 Our Chairman, Mr Lam Sing Chung, is not an independent Director.
 In February 2023, the Company announced the appointment of Mr Philip Yeo Liat Kok as Vice-Chairman of the Board.
 He is an independent Director.
-With the appointment of an independent Vice-Chairman, the Board considered that it was no longer necessary to have a lead independent director.
-Whilst we may have varied from Provision 3.3, our Vice-Chairman, who is an independent Director, would be an alternative channel of communication for shareholders.
+With the appointment of an independent Vice-Chairman, the Board considered that it was no longer necessary to have a lead independent Director, would be an alternative channel of communication for shareholders.
 Further, our Chairman and his son, Mr Lin Kejian, do not comprise a majority of the Board.
 On this basis, no single Director of the Company has unfettered powers to make decisions on behalf of the Board.
 The Nominating Committee and the Board consider that in the circumstances, the Company's practice is consistent with the intent of Principle 3 of the Code.